Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 Uncaught TypeError: Cannot read property 'baseNode' of undefined
 ```

-This is a known issue in the Experience Editor and will be fixed in a future release.
-It does not impact the functionality and can be safely ignored.
+A known issue in the Experience Editor, we expect to fix it in a future release.
+It does not impact the functionality, and you can safely ignore it.

 Note that when running Next.js in development mode, Next.js will display runtime errors in an overlay.
 ![](/assets/img/docs/nextjs/troubleshooting/error-overlay.png)

-This will not occur when Next.js runs in production mode, and therefore will not impact Content Authors.
+This issue will not occur when Next.js runs in production mode and will not impact Content Authors.

 ### Error when trying to edit items in Sitecore
 After creating a new user in the Sitecore Editor Role, attempting to edit JSS app items in Sitecore could warn that the user does not have read access rights.

-The workaround is to manually set 'Workflow State Write' for the `System/Workflows/JSS development workflow' item.
-This enables the Published state, which is final, to be editable, and allows the user to create a new version of an item for editing using the "Lock and Edit" option.
+The workaround is to manually set 'Workflow State Write' for the `System/Workflows/JSS development workflow' item, enabling the Published state, which is final, to be editable.
+It allows the user to create a new version of an item for editing using the "Lock and Edit" option.